ultimatemember/ultimatemember/readme.txt

 == Changelog ==

 = Important: UM2.0+ is a significant update to the code base from 1.3.88.
 Please make sure you take a full-site backup with restore point before updating the plugin =

+= 2.0.48: May 16, 2019 =

+* Enhancements:
+  - Added an ability to 3rd party integration with cover image actions

+* Bugfixes:
+  - Fixed ability to edit profile on not predefined Profile Page

 = 2.0.47: May 14, 2019 =